anosckin/Auction-Project/README.md

 - Everyone can see what auctions they have won.
 - There is a Leaderboard of users who have the most auction wins.

+## Auction
+Auction is described with the following traits:
+- Item code
+- Item name
+- End date
+- Starting Price
+- Minimum increment
+- Item description

+An auction is active if the current date is before the end date.

 ## Some Safety precautions
 - Password is hashed with SHA 256.
 - App remembers the session so just entering a url wont redirect.